Return on investment (ROI) is an economic term used to measure the profitability of a business.

 You should always measure the return of the investment.
 The goal of investing is to get a financial gain.
 It is not given that the investment has given any return, so this should always be measured.

-Using ROI for Evaluation and Comparison
+Using ROI for evaluation and comparison

 ROI can be useful in evaluating the impact of an investment, facilitating comparisons with past projects or alternative income sources within the company.
 This analysis provides valuable insights into the efficiency and profitability of various initiatives, this can be useful to make informed decision-making.